InconspicuousWarehouse/fileDeletionAssistant/README.md

 ## Description

 This project implements a feature for automatically deleting (moving to the trash) files or folders at predefined times.
 The user can choose whether to delete an item based on a date and time or enter the number of days, hours, and minutes until deletion.
-There is also an option to interrupt the deletion operation.
 #### Note: Currently, the program must be running from the moment the date is entered until the item is moved.

 ## Usage